 What Can a Credit Repair Company Do for Me?

-A credit repair company does the same thing you can do on your own to repair your credit, but they charge a fee.
+A credit repair company (or using credit repair software) does the same thing you can do on your own to repair your credit, but they charge a fee.
 Some people prefer to hire a credit repair company because they trust their expertise or previous success.
 When it comes to credit repair, many people feel uncomfortable with the process or unsure of where to start.

 Credit repair companies start by reviewing your credit reports from the three major credit reporting bureaus.
 They will look for errors or inaccuracies in your credit file such as: